lingthio/Flask-User/docs/source/_todo.rst

   Cons: Three extra decorators needed
   Decorator X could test for email and then call X_allow_unconfirmed_email

-- Consider eliminating EmailMailers.
-  Pros: simpler
-  Cons: no separation of init and send
-  I think we should keep EmailMailers.

 - Increase test coverage
   - 45 lines in user_manager_views: invite_user_view
   - 6 lines in user_manager_views: if invite_token and um.UserInvitationClass: